KiZins/VSCode-Debugger-Setup/README.md

 ## Configurations
-The VSCode debugger lets you set breakpoints, step through code, inspect variables, and interactivly test functions similar to a Jupyter notebook.
-Before diving into specific configurations used in this class, let's cover how the debugger is setup and managed.
+The VSCode debugger lets you set breakpoints, step through code, inspect variables, and interactively test functions similar to a Jupyter notebook.
+Before diving into specific configurations used in this class, let's cover how the debugger is set up and managed.

 Open the Run and Debug tab (`Ctrl+Shift+D`) located on the left sidebar.
 <!-- ![VSCode Terminal Highlighting Run and Debug Tab](img/run_debug_tab.png.png) -->